WSU-kduncan/ceg3120-Nanomarine/Projects/Project0/git-guide.md

     - list of files in local folder that have changes that need to be committed
   - `git status`
 - clone
+  - Used to target and create a copy of a repository
+  - `git clone *repo*`
 - add
 - rm
 - commit